IainHaslam/exolete/README.md

 A tiny repository to share lattice Boltzmann code from exolete.com

 This code has been shared via web pages since just before Linus started writing git.
-Since people continue to find it useful, I'm updating the method of sharing so that it is slightly easier to find, pickup and play with.
+As people continue to find it useful, I'm updating the method of sharing so that it is slightly easier to find, pickup and play with.

 This code is concise - they are simple numerical simulations, completely